OfficeDev/outlook-dev-docs/docs/add-ins/outlook-mobile-addins.md

 ## What's different on mobile?

 - The small size and quick interactions make designing for mobile a challenge.
-To ensure quality experiences for our customers, we are setting strict validation criteria that must be met by an add-in declaring mobile support, in order to be approved in the Office Store.
+To ensure quality experiences for our customers, we are setting strict validation criteria that must be met by an add-in declaring mobile support, in order to be approved in AppSource.
     - The add-in **MUST** adhere to the [UI guidelines](outlook-addin-design.md).
     - The scenario for the add-in **MUST** [make sense on mobile](#what-makes-a-good-scenario-for-mobile-add-ins).